open-compensation-token-license/license-token-website/wikisrc/arbitrum-token-distribution.md

 ## Understanding Arbitrum's Role in the Crypto Ecosystem

 Arbitrum enhances Ethereum by improving transaction throughput and reducing costs.
 Developed by [Offchain Labs](https://offchainlabs.com/), it facilitates off-chain computation, alleviating network congestion and allowing decentralized applications (dApps) to operate more efficiently.
 Employing optimistic rollups, Arbitrum maintains Ethereum's security while boosting performance.
+For more on blockchain's role in enhancing scalability, see [blockchain scalability solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ## The ARB Token: Purpose and Functionality

 The ARB token serves primarily as a governance vehicle within the Arbitrum ecosystem, allowing holders to propose and vote on protocol changes.
 It also incentivizes network participation, aligning all stakeholders with the platform's vision.
+To understand how tokens can impact governance, explore [blockchain governance](https://www.license-token.com/wiki/blockchain-governance).

 ## Distribution Strategy: Initial Allocation and Vesting